-IC 20-34-3-2: Religious Objection A child may not be required to obtain immunizations when the child's parent objects on religious grounds.
-A religious objection does not exempt a child from immunizations unless the objection is:
+- IC 20-34-3-2: Religious Objection Except as provided, a child may not be required to undergo any testing, examination, immunization, or treatment required under this chapter or IC 20-24-4 when the child's parent objects on religious grounds.
+A religious objection does not exempt a child from any testing, examination, immunization, or treatment required under this chapter or IC 20-34-4 unless the objection is:

 - (1) made in writing;

 - (2) signed by the child's parent; and

 - (3) delivered to the school office.

-IC 20-34-3-3: Exception for Student's Health If a physician certifies that a particular immunization required by this chapter may be detrimental to a student's health, the requirements of this chapter for that particular immunization is inapplicable for the student until the immunization is found no longer detrimental to the student's health.
+IC 20-34-3-3: Exception for Student's Health If a physician certifies that a particular immunization required by this chapter or IC 20-34-4 is or may be detrimental to a student's health, the requirements of this chapter or IC 20-34-4 for that particular immunization is inapplicable for the student until the immunization is found no longer detrimental to the student's health.